jhomen368/overseerr-mcp/README.md

 Once configured, you can ask your AI assistant to:

 - "Search for the movie Inception in Overseerr"
+- "Check if The Matrix has already been requested"
+- "Has anyone requested Breaking Bad yet?"
 - "Request the TV show Breaking Bad, all seasons"
 - "List all pending media requests"
+- "Show me all available media in the library"
 - "Get details for request ID 123"
 - "Approve request ID 45"
 - "Show me information about the movie with TMDB ID 550"
+- "What's the status of my request for Dune?"

 ## API Reference